3 Days In Paris: All The Tricks You Need To Avoid Madness

 The Catacombs of Paris consist of a labyrinth of tunnels, where millions of skeletons have found their last resort in a former limestone mine.
 They’re illuminated and arranged for the scariest effect possible.

-Last but not least of the most famous museums in Paris is The Army Museum.
-It hosts Napoleon’s magnificent marble tomb, as well as multiple collections of weapons, uniforms and battlefield miniatures.
+My first recommendation is The Army Museum.
+It hosts Napoleon’s magnificent marble tomb, as well as multiple collections of weapons, uniforms, and battlefield miniatures.

-Further Amazing Attractions In Paris For Your Next Visit
+Further Amazing Attractions in Paris for Your Next Visit

 But don’t worry, once you’ve visited, you’ll want to come back and you’ll find a way to do it, I’m sure of it.